pxp9/weather_bot_rust/README.md

 This bot gives you weather info about any city in the world !

-You have three commands to do:
+You have two commands to do:

+- /start (Not yet implemented)
 - /city

 <!---